Pasindu-Uthum/W3SchoolsWebTemplates/README.md

 This is the repositary which contains all the web templates I created.
 (Inspired by W3Schools).
-This is a practice for texting my CSS skills
+This is a practice for testing my CSS skills